Topsector-Logistiek/DIAC-Linked-Data-Authorization/README.md

 ### Prerequisites
 1. Get an [iShare] test certificate.
 You can request one [here](https://dev.ishare.eu/demo-and-testing/test-certificates.html) .
-2. Add the certificate to the authorization register (in this PoC, [Poort8]).
+2. Add the certificate to the Authorisation registry (in this PoC, [Poort8]).
 3. Get a triplestore (in this PoC, [TriplyDB]).

 ### Getting Authorized